gryf/vmstrap/README.rst

 VM strap
 ========

-Bootstrap for freshly created ubuntu vm.
+Bootstrap freshly created VM with ubuntu or centos